Orthopaedic Health and Your Desk Job

 • Thoracic extensions: Arch over a chair back to help alleviate stiffness in your upper back.

-• Hip flexor stretches: Do lunges or fine seated hip-opening poses to stay long.
+• Hip flexor stretches: Do lunges or seated hip-opening poses.

 • Core training: Planks and bridges help build stability in the spine.